JammuGenocide/Testimonies/README.md

                 Jammu I counted as many as 24 villages burning one night and all through the night rattling fire of automatic weapons could be heard from the surrounding refugee camps."

+6. One of the eye witnesses to this incident, Abdul Qayum Qureshi,  recalled that there was a big ground where refugees were camping.
+Volunteers were guarding them, but everybody lived in a state of fear.
+The extremists and Dogra soldiers had besieged the area but they did not dare to enter inside.
+Muslim volunteers led by a former army official Captain Naseer-u-din defended the camp bravely.

+                “Meanwhile a fresh group of refugees arrived but the ground was full so they were accommodated in an empty Haveli (a mansion).
+But the killers had taken positions in a trench close to the Haveli.
+And when people entered the Haveli premises, the killers started indiscriminate firing, but the Muslim volunteers fought back.
+Then a Dogra official, Chetan Chopra, arrived with the message that he wanted to talk to Captain Naseer-ud-din.
+Around 4 PM Captain Naseer returned saying the administration has announced a ceasefire and assured that the violators will be punished,” Qureshi recalled.

+ According to him the ceasefire continued for seven days but the situation remained tense.
+On 5 November Muslims were asked to assemble in the police lines Jammu.
+               “I remember about 26 trucks and buses were present in the police grounds.
+People were ordered to board the vehicles so that they could be driven to Pakistan via Sialkot border.
+The Dogra officials circulated a rumor that these vehicles have reached Pakistan.
+We had absolutely no ide a that they were butchered in the Kuthwa and Samba forests.”

+Qureshi says that on 6 November a caravan of refuges in buses and trucks was driven towards the border area.

+                “I was also part of this caravan.
+But after half an hour drive the entire caravan was turned towards Bisna.
+Around 11 AM all of us, about 6000, were dragged out of the buses.
+Then they fired at us indiscriminately.
+The bloodbath continued for nearly three hours; like other people I took refuge in a canal,” he said.

+Qureshi recalls that people hid under thorny bushes and wherever they could.
+At 3 PM the Dogra officials asked the survivors to come out hiding so that they could be driven to safe places.
+                “Having no alternative we came out, and fortunately on the directives of Sheikh Muhammad Abdullah we were later shifted to a refugee camp in Jammu.
+Only 250 had survived.
+                My father was in the Valley and my two brothers were in Mirpur,” he said.